onnx/onnx-mlir/docs/Instrumentation.md

 ## Compile for instrumentation

 By default, instrumentation is turned off.
 You need to use following command line options to turn it on.
 The pass for instrumentation will be inserted in some stages by using `--instrument-stage` option.
 For example, when you specify `Onnx`, the instrumentation will be inserted after onnx-to-onnx conversion to get onnx-level profiling.
-The `--instrument-ops` option is an option to specify operations to be instrumented using regular expression.
-You can use `onnx.` for all onnx operations and `onnx.Conv` for onnx Conv operations etc. The `--InstrumentBeforeOp` and `--InstrumentAfterOp` are options to insert instrumentation before and/or after the specified operations.
+The `--instrument-ops` option is an option to specify operations to be instrumented.
+You can use `onnx.Conv` for onnx Conv operations for example.
+Also, you can use asterisk such as `onnx.*` for all onnx operations, and specify two expressions with `,` such as `onnx.Conv,onnx.Add` for both Conv and Add operations.
+The `--InstrumentBeforeOp` and `--InstrumentAfterOp` are options to insert instrumentation before and/or after the specified operations.
 When you use `--instrument-ops=onnx. --InstrumentBeforeOp --InstrumentAfterOp`, the instrumantation will be inserted before and after all onnx operations.
 For NNPA, additional stages for `ZHigh` and `ZLow` are provided.
-You can get profile for onnx and zhigh ops using `--instrument-stage=ZHigh` and `--instrument-ops=onnx.,zhigh.`, and for zlow ops using `--instrument-stage=ZLow` and `--instrument-ops=zlow.`.
+You can get profile for onnx and zhigh ops using `--instrument-stage=ZHigh` and `--instrument-ops=onnx.*,zhigh.*`, and for zlow ops using `--instrument-stage=ZLow` and `--instrument-ops=zlow.*`.

 ```
   --instrument-stage=<value>                        - Specify stage to be instrumented: